LackLiYt/Moveo/README.md

 ## Getting Started

-This App aim to help people to move more in a fun way.
+This app aim to help people to move more in a fun way.

 A few resources to get you on board with developers: